Battle of Meligalas: Emergence of the Resistance in occupied Messenia

-Following the German invasion of Greece in April 1941, Adolf Hitler desired to quickly extricate German forces for the impending invasion of the Soviet Union.
-As a result, the largest portion of the occupied country, including the Peloponnese, came under Italian military control.
-Western Thrace and eastern Macedonia came under Bulgarian control, and various strategically important areas (notably Athens and Piraeus, Crete, and Thessaloniki with Central Macedonia) remained under German control.
+Following the German invasion of Greece in April 1941, German forces were quickly transferred out of Greece for the forthcoming invasion of the Soviet Union.
+Most of Greece, including the Peloponnese, came under Italian military control as a result.
+Western Thrace and eastern Macedonia came under Bulgarian control, and various strategically important areas (notably, Athens, Piraeus, Crete, and Thessaloniki with Central Macedonia) remained under German control.

-In the Kalamata Province, the nascent communist-led National Liberation Front (EAM) began its activity in 1942, promoting passive resistance to the unpopular confiscation of crops by the Italian military authorities, and began the first steps to form partisan troops.
-The first left-wing groups formed across the Peloponnese; their engagements were limited to skirmishes with the Greek Gendarmerie and the Italian Army, and by late 1942 they were almost all either destroyed or forced to evacuate to Central Greece.
-In April 1943, when the Peloponnese was considered "partisan-free" by the occupation authorities, the wing commander Dimitris Michas, who had previously been imprisoned by the Italians, formed a new partisan group on orders from EAM.
-Following his first successes, and with the arrival of reinforcements requested from the mainland, the group grew and began openly attacking Italian soldiers and their Greek informants.
-By June 1943, the number of Greek People's Liberation Army (ELAS) partisans in the Peloponnese reached about 500 men in total.
-Due to the lack of a central command and the difficulties of communication, they were dispersed and operated as quasi-autonomous groups.
-In August 1943, according to a German intelligence report, partisan activity spiked in the mountainous areas of Messenia, where 800 men under Kostas Kanellopoulos operated.
+In the Kalamata Province, the communist-led National Liberation Front (EAM) emerged in 1942, forming initial partisan resistance against the unpopular confiscation of crops by the Italian military authorities.
+The engagements of these first left-wing groups were limited to skirmishes with the Greek Gendarmerie and the Italian Army, and by late 1942 they were almost all either destroyed or forced to evacuate to Central Greece.
+In April 1943, when the Peloponnese was considered "partisan-free" by the occupation authorities, Dimitris Michas, who had previously been imprisoned by the Italians, formed a new partisan group on orders from EAM.
+Following his first successes, and with the arrival of reinforcements from the mainland, the group began openly attacking Italian soldiers and their Greek informants.
+By June 1943, the number of Greek People's Liberation Army (ELAS) partisans in the Peloponnese had reached about 500 men in total.
+Due to the lack of a central command and communication difficulties, they were dispersed and operated as quasi-autonomous groups.
+In August 1943, according to a German intelligence report, partisan activity spiked in the mountainous areas of Messenia in southwestern Peloponnese, where 800 men under Kostas Kanellopoulos operated.